Wuthering Heights: Love

+She suggests that, because there is no possibility of sexual or domestic fulfillment in this relationship, it inexorably drives the two principals towards mutual annihilation amid the careless destruction of anyone else in their way.
+More recently Terry Eagleton suggests their relationship is sexless, "because the two, unknown to themselves, are half-siblings, with an unconscious fear of incest".

 Morality

 Some early Victorian reviewers complained about how Wuthering Heights dealt with violence and immorality.
 One called it "a compound of vulgar depravity and unnatural horrors".

 Brontë was supposedly unaware of "the limits on polite expression" expected of Victorian novelists.
 Her characters use vulgar language, "cursing and swearing".
-Though the daughter of a curate, Brontë shows little respect for religion in the novel; the only strongly religious character in Wuthering Heights is Joseph, who is usually seen as satirizing "the joyless version of Methodism that the Brontë children were exposed to through their Aunt Branwell".
+Though the daughter of a curate, Brontë shows little respect for formal religious observance in the novel; the only strongly religious characters in Wuthering Heights are Joseph, who is usually seen as satirizing "the joyless version of Methodism that the Brontë children were exposed to through their Aunt Branwell"; Nelly Dean, who persists fruitlessly in urging Heathcliff to repent; and also Cathy, whose expressed love for both Linton and Hareton displays strong elements of religious redemption.
+But both Catherine and Heathcliff apparently embrace "heathenism".
 A major influence on how Brontë depicts amoral characters was the stories her father Patrick Brontë told, about "the doings" of people around Haworth that his parishioners told him, "stories which 'made one shiver and shrink from hearing' (Charlotte's friend Ellen Nussey reported)", which were "full of grim humour" and violence, stories Emily Brontë took "as a truth".

 Shortly after Emily Brontë's death G.H.
 Lewes wrote in Leader Magazine:

 Curious enough is to read Wuthering Heights and The Tenant of Wildfell Hall, and remember that the writers were two retiring, solitary, consumptive girls!
 Books, coarse even for men, coarse in language and coarse in conception, the coarseness apparently of violence and uncultivated men – turn out to be the productions of two girls living almost alone, filling their loneliness with quiet studies, and writing their books from a sense of duty, hating the pictures they drew, yet drawing them with austere conscientiousness!
 There is matter here for the moralist or critic to speculate on.